-Obesity is the result of a lack of health.
-By focusing on health and promoting a positive body image, Spark helps teach you, and elementary students, how to feel like you’re getting the most out of life.
+Obesity is the result of a lack of healthy practices.
+By focusing on health and promoting a positive body image, The Spark Foundation helps teach you, and elementary students, how to feel like you’re getting the most out of life.
 A decrease in obesity is simply a side effect.

 Your heart rate is a measurement of how many times your heart is beating per minute.
 Checking your heart rate at rest, during exercise, or immediately after exercise can give you an idea of your overall health.
 Generally, the faster your heart rate slows after vigorous exercise, the healthier you are.
-Spark embraces that every body is different, which is why we use the heart rate as the standard of measurement in our running clubs.
+Spark embraces the understanding that every body is different, which is why we use the heart rate as the standard of measurement in our running clubs.
 There are values to tracking obesity, but where health is concerned we like to set goals on a per body basis.
-And certainly, a decrease in obesity follows an increase in health.

 From the ground up.